aysla001/GettingAndCleaningData/README.md

 Coursera-GettingAndCleaningDataProject

+The following code will go through a test and training folder to merge sensor data from a smartphone.
+The sensor data tries to determine what action the user was doing.
+The final product will be run_analysis.txt that displays the sensor data and the action the user was doing.

-Assumptions code is run in a directory where there is a folder named test with an x_test file in it.
+Assumptions code is run in a directory where there is a folder named test with an x_test and subject_test file in it.
-Assumptions code is run in a directory where there is a folder named test with an x_train file in it. run_analysis.txt will be created in folder where run_analysis.R is run.
+Assumptions code is run in a directory where there is a folder named test with an x_train and subject_train file in it. run_analysis.txt will be created in folder where run_analysis.R is run.

 run_analysis.R Script that does the following: